aspnet/AspNetCoreModule/README.md

 ## Project Moved

-Asp.NET core module is now part of the [IIS Integration](https://github.com/aspnet/IISIntegration) project.
+The ASP.NET Core Module is now part of the [IIS Integration](https://github.com/aspnet/IISIntegration) project.
 This repository currently only consist of integration tests which would also be migrated soon.

 ### .NET Foundation

 This project is supported by the [.NET Foundation](http://www.dotnetfoundation.org).